Container Gardens 101 – The Pots

 The Perfect Desert Garden Pot for Large Plants

 All that said about tall, skinny, or urn-shaped pots, a V or U-shaped pot will provide you with years of comfortable growing room for annuals, perennials, shrubs, and trees as long as it is large enough to support the type of plant you’ve chosen.
 Please remember my urging to use pots over 20″ for shrubs and greater than 24″ for trees.
 The bigger, the better.

 Two Signs that it is time to prune the roots

 1. If you water the plant and the water goes right through the pot and drains out immediately.

-2. If your plant is droopy in the afternoon and you water it deeply.
-Check on it the next morning and if it is still drooping, it most likely you will want to trim the roots early in the spring.
+2. If your plant is droopy in the afternoon and you water it deeply, check on it the following morning, and if it is still drooping, you will most likely want to trim the roots early in the spring.